KalimeroMK/FacebookPost/README.md

 ```
 use Kalimeromk\FacebookPost\Facades\FacebookPost;

-FacebookPost::createPost('Hello, this is a test post!');
+FacebookPost::storePost('Hello, this is a test post!');

 ```